 1.13 Who owns the copyright in the works I create at McGill?

 McGill University has a Policy on Copyright.
-Under this policy, faculty, staff, and students will generally own the copyright to works they create through teaching and research.
+Under this policy, faculty and students will generally own the copyright to works they create through teaching and research.
 The University is automatically granted a non-exclusive, royalty-free, irrevocable, indivisible, and non-transferable license to use, for its own academic purposes, all works created by an author with University assistance, with University resources (equipment, facilities, etc), or in the course of academic duties or work in the course of study, research, and teaching.
 This license does not confer commercial rights, nor the right to reproduce published works (See Section 4.3).
 Copyright ownership can be affected by other agreements, such as research sponsored by a third party, work created pursuant to a formal agreement with the University, wherein copyright is determined by specific terms of the agreement or if determined otherwise under the terms of a collective agreement.
 The copyright of work that is created in the course of, or as part of, administrative and support staff’s work or employment activities is generally owned by the University.

 1.14 Are there special rules for scanning?

 If you want to scan something, you may do so only if the use falls within one of the exceptions in the Copyright Act, such as fair dealing, is covered by a license or where no permission is required, such as scanning a public domain work.
 If you want to scan a small section of a work that is still in copyright and add it to a website you need to be sure that the website is password protected, e.g. myCourses, and restricted to students enrolled in your course.
 For more information on this, see How to add readings to myCourses.
 If what you want to do falls outside the exceptions and licenses and is not in the public domain, you will need to get the copyright owner’s permission.

 2.1 Can I make copies of copyright-protected works to hand out to students in class?
 Can I include copies of another person’s images and materials in my slide presentations?